This post may contain affiliate links. Please see my disclosure policy for details.

 It is still actively used for Hindu worship today, so remember to dress appropriately.

-The carvings are the most spectacular part about the architecture here and tell the stories of the creation of the universe.
+The carvings are the most spectacular part of the architecture here and tell the stories of the creation of the universe.

 It was so peaceful walking around here and listening to the Bhajans being sung.